-As a general rule, SQ 788 only prohibits a municipality from taking disciplinary action (up to and including termination of employment) because 1) an employee has been issued a Medical Marijuana license or 2) an employee with a license tests positive for marijuana.
-SQ 788 does not protect employees who:
+As a general rule, the medical marijuana statutes only prohibit a municipality from taking disciplinary action (up to and including termination of employment) because 1) an employee has been issued a Medical Marijuana license or 2) an employee with a license tests positive for marijuana.
+The statutes do not protect employees who:

-SQ 788 is about what your employees do off-duty, not on-duty, and only applies if they have been issued a license.
+The medical marijuana statutory protections exist to provide a level of protection for what your employees might do off-duty, not on-duty, and only applies if they have been issued a license.
 There are, however, two classes of employees who may jeopardize their continued employment by using marijuana: Law Enforcement and CDL Drivers.

 Marijuana possession and use is illegal under federal law.
 The U.S. Supreme Court made clear in Gonzales v.
 Raich[i] that the federal prohibition applies to personal possession or cultivation on even the smallest of scales.
 How, then, can a Department retain an employee who it knows has violated federal drug laws since they are required to take an oath to uphold the law?